 Finally, however, the danger does need to be taken seriously.
 A 2006 Congressional Budget Office assessment of the economic effects of a pandemic determined that even a mild, 1968-like pandemic would cause the economy to contract an additional 1 percent over what would happen without a pandemic (a Milken Institute Review from 2007 pegged that number as between 0.6 and 1.4 percent).
-Considering the country is already dealing with a recession, having both supply (through lost work time) and demand (through declines in tourism and consumer and entertainment spending) drop would complicate the already challenging problem of righting America's economic ship.With all of that in mind, let's get to today's flu news.
+Considering the country is already dealing with a recession, having both supply (through lost work time) and demand (through declines in tourism and consumer and entertainment spending) drop would complicate the already challenging problem of righting America's economic ship.

 The big story was the the first death in the U.S. related to swine flu.
 The victim was a toddler whose family had recently crossed from Mexico into Texas.